Obak3/AlgoQuestions/Google_Notes.md

 4. Questions are open ended on purpose... they want you to ask clarifying questions!
 5. Explicitly state and check any assumptions that you would need to begin a solution!!!!

+**THINK OUT LOUD**

+#### Clarify
+Ask clarifying questions if you don't understand the problem or if you need more info!
+They're purposefully vague because the engineers want to see how you engage with oen of them.
+They're particularly looking for what you view to be the most important piece of the puzzle that you've been presented.
+TAKE THE TIPS SERIOUSLY.
+They're trying to help you so you have to think through these and see where they are likely applicable!

+#### Improve
+Always be thinking about ways to make it more optimal and be FLEXIBLE to new ideas.